-The ICs are placed on the entire area bound by the property line of the Former Bright Outdoors Site which is illustrated in Figure 2.
-The Former Bright Outdoors Site is managed as part of New York State's Superfund Program.
+A series of ICs is required by the ROD to: (1) implement, maintain and monitor Engineering Control systems; (2) prevent future exposure to remaining contamination; and (3) limit the use of the Site to its current use as a closed and capped landfill.
+The ICs are placed on the entire area bound by the property line of the Site which is illustrated in Figure 1-2 and further described in Appendix A and Appendix B. The Site is managed as part of New York State's Superfund Program.
 The Site's inclusion in the Registry as a Class 4 Inactive Hazardous Waste Site acts as an Institutional Control for the Site.

-An additional IC for the Site in the form of an Environmental Notice (EN) was granted to the NYSDEC.
-The EN was filed with the Broome County Clerk's office and places the following restrictions on the Site:
+An additional ICs for the Site in the form of a deed restriction and an environmental easement were granted to the NYSDEC and filed with the Monroe County Clerk's office and are provided in Appendix B.